 - Hop-by-hop network path visualization from the endpoint to the application

 - Remote troubleshooting to isolate and resolve end user IT issues.

 I&O leaders must use digital experience monitoring to optimize business transactions and customer journeys regardless of where workloads reside.

 How does Zscaler do digital experience monitoring?

-Zscaler Digital Experience (ZDX) is a cloud-delivered digital experience monitoring service, part of Zscaler Zero Trust Exchange.
+Zscaler Digital Experience (ZDX) is a cloud-delivered digital experience monitoring service, part of the Zscaler Zero Trust Exchange.
 ZDX measures end-user experience for every user within your organization from every device that they use—without the need to deploy multiple point products.
-It gives you a unified view to allow you to identify performance issues, whether they are due to the end-user device, network path, or the applications that users are accessing.
+It gives you a unified view to allow you to identify performance issues, whether they are due to the end user device, network path, or the applications users are accessing.